Marcus Rashford: Manchester United forward’s fine form continues but what does his new goal celebration mean? | Football News

 Away from football, England fast bowler Jofra Archer put his finger to his head and closed his eyes after taking a wicket in South Africa’s SA20 competition.

-With Rashford in the form of his life and others showing their respect, his inspirational celebration shows no signs of disappearing any time soon.
+With Rashford in the form of his life and others taking notice, his inspirational celebration shows no signs of disappearing any time soon.